-Brian: I think a number of things have changed.
+Brian: I think some things have changed.

 Steve: Now as you reflect back on the book, what are the types of things that you think the ideas in there that are enduring?
-So somebody can go back and read Lead Generation for the Complex Sale and it is still as applicable today as it was back then?
+So somebody can go back and read Lead Generation for the Complex Sale, and it is still as applicable today as it was back then?

 So I think most of the fundamental ideas, when I go and right now I’m going to be doing revised edition of my book; 75% of it probably is going to remain unchanged mainly because these were bedrock principles and I am relying on 185 sources that I share in my book, not just my own resources but from many people.

 What we found is, knowing who your customers are, getting alignment between sales, marketing and what a lead means.
-Then being able to articulate your value proposition; not just understand your sales process but to really understand your customers buying process.
-Ideas like that are enduring and there are very few things that I invented.
+Then being able to articulate your value proposition; not just understand your sales process but to really understand your customer’s buying process.
+Ideas like that are enduring, and there are very few things that I invented.